 The goals of treatment are to relieve symptoms and correct the cause of the condition.
 The cause must be treated to prevent the disease from returning.

 Positioning or bracing may be used to reduce or prevent deformities.
-Some skeletal deformities may require corrective surgery.
+Some skeletal deformities may require surgery to correct them.

 The disorder may be corrected by replacing vitamin D and minerals.
-Laboratory values and x-rays usually improve after about 1 week, although some cases may require large doses of minerals and vitamin D.
+Laboratory values and x-rays usually improve after about 1 week.
+Some cases may require large doses of minerals and vitamin D.

 If rickets is not corrected while the child is still growing, skeletal deformities and short stature may be permanent.
 If it is corrected while the child is young, skeletal deformities often improve or disappear with time.